laws-africa/openbylaws.org.za/README.md

+# NOTE: this repo is no longer in use.
+OpenByLaws.org.za is now powered by [Laws.Africa's Open Law Technology](https://laws.africa/open-law-technology)

 # openbylaws.org.za

 This repo is the openbylaws.org.za website, based on Jekyll.
 There are two major steps to building this website: